 Theme NO. Initiatives Priority Transport OH7.1 Create tracks on the stop bank along the Waikato River and around Lake Ohinewai (3).
-Very high OH7.2 Add a pedestrian/cycling 'clip-on' onto the Tahuna Road bridge over the railway and over SH1 (4).
-High Infrastructure OH8.1 Insert fibre with other services.
+Medium OH7.2 Advocate for a bus service that accommodates commuters (refer to District-wide initiatives).
+High OH7.3 Add a pedestrian/cycling 'clip-on' onto the Tahuna Road bridge over the railway and over SH1 (4).
+High Infrastructure OH8.1 Resolve waste water and water reticulation issues (refer to District-wide proposals).
+High OH8.2 Insert fibre with other services.
 Medium

-4.8 HUNTLY
+4.7 HUNTLY

-Population: 9,349 (2023 estimate), with growth projected to reach 13,400 by 2060.
+Population: 7,491 (2016 estimate), with growth projected to reach 8,295 by 2045.